ludovicwyffels/website/content/blog/2021-06_vscode-regex/index.en.md

 ## Some examples

-### In an Ansible playbook, you forgot to surround a variable name with spaces
+**In an Ansible playbook, you forgot to surround a variable name with spaces.**

 `"{{variable}}"` should be written as `"{{ variable }}"`.